-There are five special committees and one sub-committee under the Board of Directors, namely Executive Committee, Strategy and Corporate Governance Committee, Audit Committee, Nomination and Remuneration Committee, Risk Committee and Compliance Sub-Committee under the Risk Committee.
-There are seven key functional committees, of which Asset and Liability Committee, Fintech Committee and Safe Production Committee directly report to Executive Committee, while Risk Management Committee, Credit Committee, Product Innovation and Approval Committee and Internal Control, Compliance jointly report to Executive Committee and Risk Committee.
+As at June 30, 2022, there were five special committees and one sub-committee under the Board of Directors.
+With effect from July 1, 2022, the Compliance Sub-Committee under the Risk Committee has been merged into the Risk Committee.
+After such merge, there are five special committees under the Board of Directors, namely Executive Committee, Strategy and Corporate Governance Committee, Audit Committee, Nomination and Remuneration Committee and Risk Committee.

+There are seven key functional committees, of which Asset and Liability Committee, Fintech Committee and Safety Production Committee directly report to Executive Committee, while Risk Management Committee, Credit Committee, Product Innovation and Approval Committee and Internal Control, Compliance & Operations Committee jointly report to Executive Committee and Risk Committee.